Lizzie Arnot

-Elizabeth Jane Arnot (born 1 March 1996) is a Scottish professional footballer who plays as a forward for Rangers in the Scottish Women's Premier League and the Scotland national team.
-She has previously played for Manchester United, Hibernian and Hutchison Vale.
+Elizabeth Jane Arnot (born 1 March 1996) is a Scottish former professional footballer who played as a forward.
+She represented the Scotland national team and played club football for Hutchison Vale, Hibernian, Manchester United and Rangers, before retiring in 2026.

 Club career

 Hibernian

 Arnot started her career at Edinburgh City and later Hutchison Vale before she joined Hibernian in January 2012.
 Arnot was part of the side that won consecutive Scottish domestic cup doubles in 2016 and 2017, and also finished as league runners-up on four occasions between 2013 and 2017.

 In 2017, Arnot suffered a cruciate ligament injury, ruling her out for 14 months; on her return, she scored five goals for Hibernian in a 9-0 win against Celtic in the 2018 SWPL Cup final, retaining the title for the third straight year.

 Manchester United

 On 27 June 2018, it was announced that Arnot and teammate Kirsty Smith were leaving Hibernian.
 Both players joined the newly formed Manchester United for the 2018–19 season.
 Arnot became the women's team's first ever goalscorer, scoring the only goal in the side's first competitive match, a 1–0 win against Liverpool in the FA Women's League Cup on 19 August.
 A month later, she scored her first league goal of the campaign in a 3-0 home win against Sheffield United.
 On 18 November 2018, Arnot scored her first United brace in a 0-5 win away to Crystal Palace.

 Arnot scored her first goal of the 2019–20 season in an 11–1 League Cup home win against Leicester City on 21 November 2019.
 She left following the expiration of her contract at the end of her second season.